-Sporadic employment allows departments to “hire” university employees, who are familiar with the university rules, processes, and procedures, to do short term or sporadic work that contributes to the mission of the organization.
+Sporadic employment allows departments to “hire” university employees through the additional job process.
+These employees are familiar with university rules, processes, and procedures; they are hired to do short term or sporadic work that contributes to the mission of the organization.
 It reduces the administrative burden on departments in the areas of recruitment and training for short term/sporadic work.

-Additional work performed within an employee’s primary job department may be compensated via allowances, temporary additional duties.
+Additional work performed within an employee’s primary job department may be compensated via temporary additional duties allowances.

 Sporadic employment cannot exceed 120 hours or $25,000 per employee per fiscal year (September 1-August 31).
 Supervisor approval is required before an employee can accept sporadic employment.